 And, I’m seeing it for the first time.

-I have been flooded with memories of shopping at Sanger Harris and the Woolworth’s dime store with my mom and sister when I was just 10 or 12.
+I have been flooded with memories of shopping at Sanger-Harris and Woolworth’s dime store with my mom and sister when I was just 10 or 12.
 This was our preferred recreational activity – a precious pocket of together time.
 An artist, somewhat reluctant teacher and sometime socialite, my mother’s presence filled every room she entered.
 On Saturdays, she adored shopping and visiting her flamboyant fashionista friend Mercedes, who ran the Elizabeth Arden counter at Sanger’s.
 They would chat and banter as Melissa and I played in the makeup, but her mission was to purchase her signature lipstick shade – Fuchsia Shock.
 It suited my mom’s mega-watt style, and it was the same shade she sported on her thick, one-inch nails.

 Over the past few days, I have wandered the sidewalks of Sherry Lane and Westchester during my lunch breaks.
 A hip, trendy free-range hamburger boutique has replaced the greasy soda fountain at the Woolworth’s.
 And Wyatt’s cafeteria, with its wickedly sumptuous chocolate-icebox pie, is long gone — as it the dusty, cramped little store where I purchased my very first record.
 It was the debut album by The Partridge Family.
 Though I have lived in Dallas for most of my life, I have never experienced the emotional impact of this place before – not like this.
 Until now, these glimpses of my past have felt like they belonged to someone else – distant and disconnected.